 How Do You Choose Whole Grains for a Longer Life?

 This recommendation to eat more whole grains has been made before, and it often causes confusion.
 Food manufacturers like to slap the words “whole grain” on their packages to take advantage of the health halo of whole grains.
 But such products aren’t necessarily good sources of whole grains.
 For that, it’s important to read ingredients on the label.
 Make sure “whole grain” or “whole wheat” is the first ingredient in the list.

 You may wish to cook your own bulgur, brown rice, barley or steel-cut oats.
 Seeds such as quinoa or amaranth can also be good choices.
-And if you are buying bread, look for a loaf that is dense and chewy and has whole grain as its primary ingredient.
+A recent study shows that quinoa consumption can minimize the rise in blood sugar and insulin after a meal (Nutrients, June 16, 2018).
+If you are buying bread, look for a loaf that is dense and chewy and has whole grain as its primary ingredient.

 Newsletter Reading List